Brodas99/Brodas99/README.md

 About
 ------------------------
-Bryan is a Economics graduate from the University of California, Santa Cruz.
+Economics & Computer Science graduate from the University of California, Santa Cruz.
 Currently working full time as a Data Engineer @ Chicago Blackhawks

 Connect on
 -----------------------